fraschetti/tattle-phone/README.md

 - After the handset is placed back on the phone (or a maximum recording duration is reached), the recording is uploaded to Amazon S3
 - The recording is then optionally passed through Amazon Transcribe (voice --> text) and Amazon Comprehend (text --> sentiment) for further analysis
   - NOTE: Both Transcribe and Comprehend have free usage plans that should be more than sufficient for this project
-- After all processing is complete, a Slack message is posted with a link to the recording and transcript and sentiment information if enabled.
+- After all processing is complete, a Slack or Pipedream message is posted with a link to the recording and transcript and sentiment information if enabled.

 ## BOM (Bill of Materials)
 - Raspberry Pi Zero W or any other WiFi enabled Raspberry Pi